Arts Council England and the BBC have selected thinkamigo to develop a mobile trail for a new digital arts media service called The Space.

-“We will be using five locations from the trail to discuss issues and themes raised in Sillitoe’s novel ‘Saturday Night and Sunday Morning’ says Writer James Walker.
+“We will be using locations from the trail to discuss issues and themes raised in Sillitoe’s novel – Saturday Night and Sunday Morning” says Editor James Walker.

-“We will also include creative work collected from participants at workshop events and social media channels” adds Paul Fillingham.
+The App will be illustrated by students from New College Nottingham.
+“We will also include creative work produced through workshop events and social media channels” adds Paul Fillingham.

-Literary editor Wayne Burrows will assist with the production of the booklet and there will be a series of workshops involving Nottingham writers including; Christy Fearn, Al Needham, Andy Barrett, Nicola Monagham Ann Featherstone and Cathy Gindrod.
+Literary editor Wayne Burrows will assist with the production of the booklet and there will be a series of workshops involving Nottingham writers including; Christy Fearn, Al Needham, Andy Barrett, Nicola Monaghan, Ann Featherstone and Cathy Gindrod.